-(click on image of Phoenix to expand to full screen to see the participants’ soul images they offer the phoenix to restore faith in America through America’s Soul Cafes)
+(click on image of Phoenix to expand to full screen to see the participants’ soul images they offer the phoenix to restore faith in America through America’s Soul Community)

 “A person tempered in the fires of inner struggle can yield character capable of leadership for this tortured, frantic, unhappy age.
 What matters is to be only under God, in a living relationship to God, the only necessary precondition for self knowledge so we can be victorious over ourselves.”

 –Dag Hammarskjold: The Man and His Faith by Henry Van Dusen

 On September 11, 2001 at 9:00 a.m., all the conferees were ordered by a security guard to leave the conference room I was in at the United Nations.
 The guard told me the United Nations was on high level alert.
 He seemed very frightened.
 Outside, I saw billows of smoke coming from the World Trade Center.
 Confused, I asked someone what was happening.
 A woman told me about the hijacked planes purposely going into the towers.
 There was an unknown but potentially staggering loss of life.
 The phones in New York were all tied up.
 My credit card would not work.
 Only coins would go into the public phones.

 In the restaurant where I sought refuge, a kind waitress gave me $5.00 worth of quarters.
 I waited in the public phone line for hours.
 When I finally reached Joseph at 4:00 p.m., I asked him to contact several members of my family.
 He had worried I would be trapped in New York, concerned whether I had gone to the World Trade Center area.